medrimonia/PFA-Nethack/interface/README.md

 In order to use this program, you need to install the following modules from the CPAN:
-* IO::Pty
+* Term::VT102
 * IO::Pty::Easy
 * Term::ReadKey

-Installation can be done using the 'cpan -i module_name' command after you've properly configured your cpan.
+Installation can be done using the 'cpan -i module' command after you've properly configured your cpan.

-Alternatively, you can install cpanminus (a zero-conf CPAN client) and run 'cpanm module_name'.
+Alternatively, you can install cpanminus (a zero-conf CPAN client) and run 'cpanm module'.
 See https://metacpan.org/module/cpanm for more details.

 In order to install these modules without root privileges, you can use local::lib.
 See https://metacpan.org/module/local::lib.